xvan-ham/ft_services/README.md

 ### Once started

 Once you have started minikube, which will take a while... you will notice on VirtualBox, that you have *minikube* running on the left-pane.
 Clicking on it will show the specifics of the instance.
-By defeult it will run on 2Gb of memory.
+By default it will run on 2Gb of memory.
 We can change this setting (among others) by using:

 (Change *nginx-pod* to whatever name you used.)
 ```sh